Newfoundland Memorial Park, Beaumont Hamel, France

 Dedication Stone

-The Caribou Memorial and Newfoundland Memorial Park
+The Caribou Memorial in Newfoundland Memorial Park.

-View of Caribou memorial, Newfoundland Park, Beaumont Hamel
+Caribou Memorial, Newfoundland Park, Beaumont Hamel

 At the entrance to the park there is a bronze cast with the following words inscribed on it: